rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >Example:
 >Title proper: <CITE>Ft.
 Monroe [Gunnery?]</CITE>
->Note on title: <CITE>Last word of the title is illegible, the conjecture is based on image content.</CITE>
+>Note on title: <CITE>Last word of the title is illegible; the conjecture is based on image content.</CITE>

 ### 0.4.63 Lacunae in imperfect copies